 This is the second of a 3-part Series on Gang-Related Crime.
 The other webinars in this series include:

-- Oct 22: The Investigation & Prosecution of Gang-Related Crimes: An Introduction
+- Part 1: The Investigation & Prosecution of Gang-Related Crimes: An Introduction

-- March 31: Challenges and Issues in Investigating & Prosecuting Gang-Related Crimes
+- Part 3: Challenges and Issues in Investigating & Prosecuting Gang-Related Crimes

 - “Very interesting topic – fortunately, being from Maine, this was a new term of “Hybrid Gang” for me… But I am sure it will make its way here over the next few years.
 Thank you for the opportunity to learn and be ahead of the curve on this subject.” — Steve